wp-plugins/strong-testimonials/readme.txt

 [strong slideshow show_for="5" effect_for="1" length="200"]
 `
 `
-[strong thumbnail random excerpt more_post more_text="more..." count="3" class="three-across"]
+[strong thumbnail random excerpt more_post more_text="more..."
+ count="3" class="three-across"]
 `

 Learning a new plugin, especially one that makes heavy use of shortcodes and attributes, can seem like learning Klingon.
-If you have any trouble, take it one bite at a time with the demo site as your guide.
+If you have any trouble, take it one bite at a time with the [demo site](http://demos.wpmission.com/strong-testimonials/the-strong-shortcode/full-attribute-list/) as your guide.
 By all means, use the support forum for help or contact me directly.
 You will be fluent soon!

-**Translations**
+= Translations =

 The plugin includes a POT file and Hebrew, Russian, Spanish and Swedish translations.
 It is currently undergoing testing by the generous folks at WPML who will recommend how to make it WPML-compatible.

-**Support**
+= Support =

 As a technical support veteran and seasoned developer, I am dedicated to your success.
 I will move mountains to fix bugs, to resolve conflicts with other plugins and themes, and to craft elegant solutions to fragile workarounds.
 Just ask [Grant](https://wordpress.org/support/topic/great-support-308?replies=2), [hnrocket](https://wordpress.org/support/topic/effective-great-support?replies=2) and [Anna](https://wordpress.org/support/topic/awesome-support-and-solid-plug-in?replies=2).

-**Future**
+= Future =

 As Strong Testimonials grows, I want it to remain simple enough for beginners yet robust enough for pros.
 I embrace the challenge.